LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 ↑ U+200B (zero-width space) is inserted

-It looks like the same text to the human eye, but the tokenizer splits it into a different token sequence.
-Even if a safety classifier is monitoring for the pattern "ignore previous instructions", it cannot be detected because the token boundaries have shifted.
+The text looks identical to the human eye, but the tokenizer splits it into different token sequences.
+Even if a safety classifier is monitoring for the pattern "ignore previous instructions", the shifted token boundaries prevent detection.

 980820ac-a53b-470d-a002-6dc9074b1058

-According to research, attacks using zero-width characters and homoglyphs show a success rate of 44–76% against major LLM guardrail systems (provided by Microsoft, Nvidia, Meta, etc.).
-OWASP classifies prompt injection as the #1 risk in LLM Top 10 (LLM01) and explicitly lists Unicode-based attacks as bypass methods.
+Research shows that attacks using zero-width characters and homoglyphs demonstrate a 44–76% success rate against major LLM guardrail systems (those provided by Microsoft, Nvidia, Meta, etc.).
+OWASP classifies prompt injection as the #1 LLM Top 10 risk (LLM01) and explicitly lists Unicode-based attacks as bypass techniques.

 Glitch Token: The SolidGoldMagikarp Incident

-Abnormal behavior caused by tokenizer behavior occurs not only in attacks but also accidentally.
+Anomalies caused by tokenizer behavior occur not only through attacks but also accidentally.

 In 2023, researchers discovered that the string SolidGoldMagikarp was registered as a single token in GPT's tokenizer.
-This token originated from a Reddit username and was included in the tokenizer's vocabulary, but appeared very rarely in the model's training data.
+This token originated from a Reddit username and was included in the tokenizer's vocabulary, but had barely appeared in the model's training data.

 When such tokens (Glitch Tokens) were input, the model exhibited the following abnormal behaviors: